 Zucchini: It adds a pleasant crunch and freshness to the dish and its high water content contributes to overall hydration.
 It provides most of the “liquid” in the dish.

 Bell peppers: When a dish calls for vegetables, bell peppers are the first ingredient to include.
-I like their vibrant colors, their vitamins, and their sweetness.
+At least in my kitchen.
+I adore their vibrant colors, their vitamins, and their sweetness.

-Olive oil: The one and only for the Mediterranean Greek cuisine.
-At least for a dish like this one.
+Olive oil: The only choice for the Mediterranean Greek cuisine.
+At least for a dish like this one, there is no need to add butter or vegetable oil.

 Red wine vinegar: A dash of tangy red wine vinegar instantly imparts a savory acidity to the pan juices.
 White wine vinegar or freshly squeezed lemon juice can serve as suitable alternatives.

-Crumbled feta cheese (optional): Top with feta cheese as much as you kike.
+Crumbled feta cheese (optional): Top with feta cheese as much as you like.
 It adds even more to the taste.

 Prepare for the upcoming week and cook a larger quantity of food on your prep day.
 Portion it out for future lunches or dinners.
 Store them in individual food containers and reheat them when needed.